A History of Solar Activity over Millennia: Solar Energetic Particles in the Past

 A disadvantage of this approach is that lunar samples are not stratified and do not allow for temporal separation.
 The measured isotope activity is a balance between production and decay and, therefore, represents the production (and the ensuing flux) integrated over the life-time of the isotope before the sample has been measured.
 However, using different isotopes with different life times, one can evaluate the cosmic-ray flux integrated over different timescales.

-Estimates of the average SEP flux $F_{30}$ on different timescales, as obtained from various isotopes measured in lunar samples, are collected in Table~\ref{tab:lunar}.
-The average $F_{30}$ flux for the last five solar cycles (1954\,--\,2006) is consistent with the average flux estimated in the past for longer timescales from $10^3$ to $10^7$~years \citep[cf.][]{reedy02}.
+Estimates of the average SEP flux \f{30} on different timescales, as obtained from various isotopes measured in lunar samples, are collected in Table~\ref{tab:lunar}.
+Based on isotopes with different life-times (see Table~\ref{tab:lunar}) one can evaluate the average flux of SEP on different time scale (see Figure~\ref{Fig:SEP_sch}).
+The average \f{30} flux for the last five solar cycles (1954\,--\,2008) is consistent with the average flux estimated in the past for longer timescales from 10\super{3} to 10\super{7}~years \citep[cf.][]{reedy02,reedy12}.

+However, this method is not able to provide an estimate of the occurrence rate of extreme SEP events.
+If one assumes that the entire average SEP flux is produced within one extreme event occurring at half of the isotope's life-time ago \citep{reedy96}, an upper limit for the occurrence of extreme SEP events can be placed.
+This is an unrealistically extreme assumption, which may lead to an overestimate by many orders of magnitude, but it sets the very conservative upper limit which cannot be exceeded.